NEBULIS-Lab/E-RECAP/src/evaluation/lmeval/README.md

-# Phase D: lm-eval-harness Integration for SDTP
+# Phase D: lm-eval-harness Integration for E-RECAP

-This module provides custom task and model wrappers for evaluating SDTP models using the lm-eval-harness framework.
+This module provides custom task and model wrappers for evaluating E-RECAP models using the lm-eval-harness framework.

 ## ⚠️ Important: Setup Phase Only